 So, what's the battle?

 Well, I was watching a trainer speaking to a group of women the other day (TV).
 He was teaching them this mantra: "Exercise is not negotiable," and suggesting (strongly) some very drastic (to me) changes in their eating habits.
 He seemed to want them to believe that they truly had NO choice.
 Basically, his message was exercise and eat right or DIE.
 And his absolute, in the 'not negotiable' sentence raised all my hackles and fired up my ego and compelled me to yell at the screen: "Oh, yeah!
 Of course, it is negotiable, you idiot."
-I can choose dying.

 And there is the dilemma.